Semiparametric Estimation of Dynamic Binary Choice Panel Data Models: Inference

 \subsection{Procedures in Details}

-We investigate the finite-sample properties of the two bootstrap methods discussed in Sections \ref{SEC:bootnumerical} and \ref{SEC:bootObj} through Monte Carlo experiments in Section \ref{sec_simulation} and defer the discussion on the choices of their tuning parameters to Section \ref{SEC:tuning}.
-Here we provide the algorithms for constructing 95\% confidence intervals for $\beta$ and $\gamma$ using these two procedures.
+We investigate the finite-sample properties of the bootstrap method discussed in Section \ref{SEC:bootnumerical} using Monte Carlo experiments in Section \ref{sec_simulation}, and defer the discussion on the choices of their tuning parameters to Section \ref{SEC:tuning}.
+Here, we provide the algorithm for constructing the 95\% confidence intervals (CIs) for $\beta$ and $\gamma$.